jerrinot/log4shell-ldap/README.md

 ## TODO
-- Local build.
-The build relies on JAR being available at the compilation time.
-This is trivial to achieve with containerized builds, but harder when building outside containers.
 - Refactoring.
 The code is simply hideous.
 - Public container into DockerHub.
 Is this a good idea?
 - Include Gadgets from the [yoserial project](https://github.com/frohoff/ysoserial) to try to RCE when running